Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 Embracing the multisensory learning approach for ADHD & ADD.

-Our approach is multisensory as we employ movement, touch, sight, hearing and speech to reinforce learning and engage students.
-We tailor our lessons to account for a student’s attention span and need for rest, and we are ready to move with students and extend their engagement while being sensitive to flagging interests and moods.
+Employing a multisensory approach, we integrate movement, touch, sight, hearing, and speech to reinforce learning and captivate students.
+Our lessons are customised to accommodate individual attention spans and the need for rest, and we remain adaptable in extending student engagement while being attentive to waning interests and fluctuating moods.

 As a result of their experiences, students with ADHD may develop feelings of perpetual failure and disengage from challenges.
 We recognise their emotional struggles and strive to create a positive and supportive experience in each session.